anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Happiness can exist only in acceptance.
+Quote: Bad things are not the worst things that can happen to us.
+Nothing is the worst thing that can happen to us!

-By: George Orwell
+By: Richard Bach